spejohn/Bindra_Lab_CRISPR_analysis/README.md

 ## Docker Containers

-The pipeline now supports containerized execution of analysis tools, which provides several advantages:
+The pipeline uses containerized execution of analysis tools, which provides several advantages:

 - Consistent execution environment across different systems
 - No need to install tools and dependencies locally